-Many parents often wonder whether carrying a heavy backpack can lead to spinal problems, such as scoliosis.
+Many parents have questions about backpack safety and often wonder whether carrying a heavy backpack can lead to spinal problems, such as scoliosis.

 “Backpacks do not cause any long-term back problems or spine deformities, nor will they make them worse,” said Dr. Todd Ritzman, a pediatric orthopedic surgeon at Akron Children’s Hospital.
 “In many cases, we don’t know why these problems occur.”

 While backpacks may not cause serious back problems, they can contribute to back, neck and shoulder pain, especially if a child is carrying too much weight for his size or the weight isn’t evenly distributed across his back.

 Kids who have more sedentary lifestyles may be at increased risk for muscular pain because they aren’t routinely moving or stretching large muscle groups in their bodies.

 An overweight backpack also can lead to poor posture or affect the way a child walks, putting her at increased risk of losing her balance and falling, especially on stairs or while boarding the bus.